 Add-ons required for broader protection

 AKC includes coverage few providers offer, including curable pre-existing conditions and breeding care.
-The plan design favors pet owners who want coverage tailored to specific needs.
-While base plans stay limited, add-ons expand protection where needed.
+The plan design works well for pet owners who want coverage tailored to specific needs.
+Base plans stay limited, but add-ons expand protection where needed.
 Higher premiums reflect the added flexibility.

-For Russian Blues, AKC sets monthly premiums at about $34 and prices coverage around 38% below the national average.
+For Russian Blues, AKC sets monthly premiums at about $34, pricing coverage around 38% below the national average.
 Multi-pet plans and AKC registration discounts reduce costs further.
 Breeders may access additional savings through affiliated programs.

 Reviews show an 86% satisfaction rate.
 Customers often mention quick claim reviews and responsive support.
-Some report confusion around policy details, especially when add-ons apply.
+Some report confusion around policy details, particularly when add-ons apply.

 AKC covers hereditary conditions and allows curable pre-existing conditions after waiting periods.
 Breeding coverage is available as an add-on.
 Coverage limits start lower but increase through optional upgrades.